OpenTechSchool-Brussels/data-visualisation-with-processing/Text-books-and-streams.markdown

 By the way, while it often results in a big mash-up pot of incoherency, you migth want to mix visualizations.
 You know how to handle text, tweet, getting data from the web and display it on a map.
 Does that spawn any crazy idea?
 If so, try them out!

-## b) Books
+## b) Books and DNA

 Speaking about next episodes...
 There aren't enough hours in a night (and even less in a day), so the next two parts are ideas rather than real material.
 Don't hesitate to voice your ideas on those!

 Getting books from [project Guntenberg](http://www.gutenberg.org/) Parsing lines.
 Same than before can be tried.
-Frequency of a word in a book
+Frequency of a word in a book + Comparison between books over time Displaying sentences that start with "I am" or "I have" or other.
+Comparison with other book to study style of a book.
 Study the evolution of usage of a word over time.
 Tree of words: Which words follow which (N tuplets...)

-## c) DNA
-Getting Human Genome from [project Guntenberg](http://www.gutenberg.org/ebooks/author/856)
+DNA: Getting Human Genome from [project Guntenberg](http://www.gutenberg.org/ebooks/author/856) Looking for repetitions, patterns, frequency of letters and codon.
+Depending on signification of codon ...

-Absolutely no idea yet, but it'll be great!
-Maybe thanks to you if you have already an idea!
+## c) RSS